eth-cscs/abcpy/doc/source/getting_started.rst

 An important thing to keep in mind: **random variables are initialized without sampling values from them immediately.** This works for inference algorithms, since these algorithms will contain a statement that samples from the prior first.
 However, if you want to implement a hierarchical model and then sample from a random variable within the tree structure, the necessary parameter values will not yet be defined.
 Therefore, if you want to have a 'stand-alone' distribution or model, you will need to call the method `sample_parameters()` for any parameter in the graph, which is best done right after initializing the relevant parameters.
 Only after this step is performed you can call the `sample_from_distribution()` method to obtain samples from the distribution.

-Multi-view models
+Hierarchical model
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-As mentioned above, ABCpy supports inference on multiple hierarchical models at once.
-These hierarchical models can share some of the parameters of interest.
-To illustrate how this is implemented, we will extend the model given in `Multi-level Models`_.
+As mentioned above, ABCpy supports inference on a hierarchical model.
+Hierarchical model can share some of the parameters of interest and model co-occuring datasets.
+To illustrate how this is implemented, we will extend the model given in `Probabilistic dependency between random variables`_ section.

 .. image:: network.png

 As in the last section, our first model consists of the final grades students receive in an exam.
 This final grade depends on an average grade, the size of the class of each student and the students social background.
 The latter two variables also depend on the location of the school.

-For an explanation of the code, please see `Multi-level Models`_.
+For an explanation of the code, please see `Probabilistic dependency between random variables`_ section.

-We now consider the second hierarchical model.
-First, we again need to define our observed data set:
+We now consider the additional part of our hierarchical model.
+First, we need to define our new co-occuring observed data set considering the  scholarships given out by the school to the students.:

 .. literalinclude:: ../../examples/backends/dummy/pmcabc_multiple_models.py
     :language: python
     :lines: 25
     :dedent: 4

-Let us assume that the school gives out scholarships to students.
 Each student receives some score, which determines whether he will receive a scholarship or not.
 We assume that this score is normally distributed:

 .. literalinclude:: ../../examples/backends/dummy/pmcabc_multiple_models.py
     :language: python
     :lines: 28
     :dedent: 4

-However, depending on the students social background, the score will be changed, giving us the definition of our second hierarchical model.
+However, depending on the students social background, the score will be changed, defining the additional part of our hierarchical model.

 .. literalinclude:: ../../examples/backends/dummy/pmcabc_multiple_models.py
     :language: python